Form 8.3 - Maitland Institutional Services Limited: Re RPS Group plc

 1. KEY INFORMATION

-(a) Full name of discloser: MI Chelverton UK Equity Growth Fund and MI Chelverton UK Equity Income Fund (b) Owner or controller of interests and short positions disclosed, if different from 1(a): The naming of nominee or vehicle companies is insufficient.
-For a trust, the trustee(s), settlor and beneficiaries must be named. (c) Name of offeror/offeree in relation to whose relevant securities this RPS Group plc form relates: (ISIN: GB0007594764) Use a separate form for each offeror/offeree (d) If an exempt fund manager connected with an offeror/offeree, state this N/A and specify identity of offeror/offeree: (e) Date position held/dealing undertaken: 28 September 2022 For an opening position disclosure, state the latest practicable date prior to the disclosure (f) In addition to the company in 1(c) above, is the discloser making NO disclosures in respect of any other party to the offer?
+(a) Full name of discloser: Chelverton UK Dividend Trust plc (b) Owner or controller of interests and short positions disclosed, if different from 1(a): The naming of nominee or vehicle companies is insufficient.
+For a trust, the trustee(s), settlor and beneficiaries must be named. (c) Name of offeror/offeree in relation to whose relevant securities this form relates: RPS Group plc Use a separate form for each offeror/offeree (ISIN: GB0007594764) (d) If an exempt fund manager connected with an offeror/offeree, state this and specify N/A identity of offeror/offeree: (e) Date position held/dealing undertaken: 29 September 2022 For an opening position disclosure, state the latest practicable date prior to the disclosure (f) In addition to the company in 1(c) above, is the discloser making disclosures in respect of NO any other party to the offer?
 If YES, specify which: If it is a cash offer or possible cash offer, state "N/A"

 2. POSITIONS OF THE PERSON MAKING THE DISCLOSURE